The Asset Management Review: Cayman Islands

 Overview of recent activity

-Asset management vehicles established in the Cayman Islands can generally be divided into two distinct groups: open-ended funds (predominantly hedge funds), for which there is an abundant supply of publicly available statistical information (although it lags behind the market, as is inevitably the case for information compiled by a regulator); and other asset management vehicles (including closed-ended and private equity funds), for which the available data is more limited.
+Asset management vehicles established in the Cayman Islands can generally be divided into two distinct groups: open-ended funds (predominantly hedge funds), for which there is an abundant supply of publicly available statistical information (although it lags behind the market, as is inevitably the case for information compiled by a regulator); and other asset management vehicles (including closed-ended and private equity funds), for which the available data is currently more limited.

 A cornerstone to the success of the Cayman Islands' financial services sector is its strong legal and regulatory system, which equally benefits managers and institutional or other sophisticated investors.
-The jurisdiction is attentive and responsive to developing international trends, continually evolving to ensure it meets the requirements of finance sector participants, including governmental and regulatory authorities.
+The jurisdiction is attentive and responsive to developing international trends, continually evolving to ensure it meets the requirements of finance sector participants, including government and regulatory authorities.
 Against this background, there have been a number of noteworthy developments in recent years, which are discussed in more detail below.

 It is currently more difficult to obtain an accurate overview of the state of the Cayman Islands' asset management industry as a whole, which would necessarily include looking at the level of managed account activity and closed-ended fund activity.
 Until February 2020,5 closed-ended funds (i.e., funds that do not afford investors the option to withdraw all or part of their investment prior to the winding-up of the fund) and funds known as Section 4(4) funds, which are open-ended investment funds that pool the funds of 15 or fewer investors, a majority of whom are given the power to appoint and remove the fund's directors, managers (in the case of a limited liability company (LLC)), general partner or trustee, as applicable, were not required to be registered with CIMA.
 It may be a few years before CIMA is able to provide meaningful statistics covering all registered funds in the jurisdiction, although CIMA has confirmed unofficially that 12,695 private funds were registered by 7 August 2020.

 ELPs are utilised for a variety of purposes within closed-ended structures.
 An ELP may well be the primary closed-ended fund vehicle, but often ELPs will also serve other purposes (e.g., ELPs may be used as a feeder into an onshore fund, an alternative investment vehicle, a parallel fund or a co-investment vehicle).
 Similarly, while still a relatively new vehicle in the Cayman Islands, experience has shown that LLCs are increasingly being used as general partners as well as feeder, blocker and aggregator vehicles in closed-ended fund structures.
 Changes in the rate of formation of ELPs and LLCs could, therefore, indicate fluctuations in the rate of new fundraising, but are just as likely to point to variations in the level of transactional activity by established closed-ended funds themselves.